bgithub1/SubscriptTables/README.md

 # in another terminal session
 cd ../  # cd back up to mydir
 cd javaListsInMeteor/java-lists-in-meteor
-sh runall.sh  # run a bunch of examples
+sh runAll.sh  # run a bunch of examples

 # look at the rest of both repos to see code examples
 ````